Absolute Flash: "Of Two Worlds" (#1–3)

 In the present day, Wally is being afflicted by his new powers.
 As he reflects on the events that have occurred, he sees that he is being hunted down and runs into the cave where he left Barry's corpse.
-His pursuers are the Rogues, a special-ops team with experimental equipment, signed up with Project Olympus, comprising of Captain Leonard Snart, Digger Harkness, Lisa Snart, and Jesse James.
+His pursuers are the Rogues, a special-ops team with experimental equipment, signed up with Project Olympus, consisting of Captain Leonard Snart, Digger Harkness, Lisa Snart, and Jesse James.
 Leonard tells his team bring the boy in alive.
-As Wally griefs over accidently killing Barry, he is discovered by Harkness's flying boomerangs, forcing him out for an ambush.
+As Wally grieves over accidentally killing Barry, he is discovered by Harkness's flying boomerangs, forcing him out for an ambush.
 Wally is captured by Jesse's force field tech, but quickly manages to escape and outrun Lisa's flying gear.
-As he runs, his powers cause him to uncontrollably travel across his timeline and see visions his past, present, and two possible futures: one where he's a hero and another where he's become a horrifying energy monster.
+As he runs, his powers cause him to uncontrollably travel across his timeline and see visions of his past, present, and two possible futures: one where he is a hero and another where he becomes a horrifying energy monster.
 Leonard, fed up with Wally, orders the Rogues to release Grodd, revealed to be the small green monkey Wally saw in the lab.
-Grodd follows Wally into a barn, where he psychically connects with the boy, revealing that they both lost their moms, Wally's died due to cancer and Grodd's was killed was he was taken to be experimented on by Project Olympus.
+Grodd follows Wally into a barn, where he psychically connects with the boy, revealing that they both lost their moms, Wally's committed suicide and Grodd's was killed as he was taken to be experimented on by Project Olympus.
 Now psychically bonded, Grodd declares "Wally Grodd same" and helps Wally overcome his fear and clears his mind.
 When the Rogues blow up the barn they are in, Grodd retaliates with a psychic attack against the Rogues.
 Wally fights back against Harkness, and he and Grodd run off together.
 Wally returns to the cave to bury Barry and takes his containment suit.